jamesdidit72/Ultimate_README/README.md

-# A README to rule them all
+# one README to rule them all
 - Contains important information regarding the two-week period where Python was taught
 ## Operators
 | Operand | Description | Example |